ManticoreGamesInc/platform-documentation/src/api/projectile.md

 We can get various information about a projectile's position and velocity via several functions. `GetWorldTransform()` and `GetWorldPosition()` functions can tell us where it is and where it is facing. `GetVelocity()` tells us where it is moving and how fast.
 And `SetVelocity()` allows us to change its direction in mid-flight.

 In this sample, we'll fire some more projectiles at the player.
-But we'll also give them a magic shield that reflects any projectiles that get too close!
+But we'll also give them a magic shield that reflects any projectiles that get too close.

 ```lua
 -- A template of a basic cube, attached to the script as a custom property: